 Traditional Chinese medicine (TCM), while paying homage to the classic texts, does not rely primarily on these sources in practice.
 TCM’s approach to treatment relies on pattern diagnosis, which can be applied more generally in a clinical setting.
 It is important to note that TCM is not necessarily less effective than classical Chinese medicine.
 However, it arguably focusses less on a patient’s underlying constitution and more on treating symptomatically.

 Contemporary acupuncture refers to any form of acupuncture that is not rooted in the classical literature.
 Examples may include but are not limited to the following:

 “I have a strong appreciation of the arts and philosophy.
 However, I am also incredibly practical and motivated by evidence and facts; in other words, I question everything.
 My work as an acupuncturist is the perfect meeting of these minds.
 I am in awe of the Chinese medicine philosophy, but do sometimes question a language that often sounds ethereal and does not easily fit the western research model.
-In contrast, however, I watch it work every day in clinic, and it blows my mind every single time.
-I feel that my job offers me a keyhole view to the inner working cogs of the human body.
+In contrast, however, I watch it work every day in clinic, and this is incredibly humbling.
+I feel that my job offers me a keyhole view to the inner working cogs of the human body—one that is always contextual and relevant to the individual.
 It is an incredible privilege to be in this position and to be able to help people as a result.”